osugodbless/blog-articles/blog.md

 The cloud resume challenge is actually a challenge by [Forrest Brazeal](https://twitter.com/forrestbrazeal) to help people prepare for a job in the cloud industry.
 This post therefore is my way of sharing my experience, challenges, and skills gained during my pursuit of the Cloud Resume Challenge.

-[Here](https://osu-resume.com.ng) is [my website](https://osu-resume.com.ng) where you can see everything in action.
+>You can find my deployed website [here](https://osu-resume.com.ng) to explore the project in action.
 Also, my [repository](https://github.com/osugodbless/cloud-resume-challenge/tree/main), which stores all the codes and resources.

 ## The Beginning: How I Decided to Tackle the Challenge